YimengZhu/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used the sample data from udacity lecture.
 As the majority (80%) of the data consists of the straight driving, (with steering angle less than 0.05), I used 20% of them so that the data set can be balanced.

 For every position I also used left and right cameras of the car.
-For the left camera image I added 0.2 to the steering angle whereas for the right camera image I substracted 0.2 from the original angle.
+For the left camera image I added 0.2 to the steering angle whereas for the right camera image I substracted 0.2 from the original angle. (model.py line 38, 44).

+Here is the example of three camera images from left, center and right at the same sample time.

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

 To augment the data set, I also flipped images and angles thinking that this would make the data more generalized.